 Once students demonstrate eligibility to apply to the major, they compile all components for submission as outlined in the application procedures.
 Students have the ability to work with the program's administrative assistant to ensure all documents are submitted appropriately.
 All department faculty members review the application for eligibility.

-Once each faculty member reviews the application, they have the option of providing one of two recommendations:
+Once each faculty member reviews the application, they have the option of providing one of these recommendations: